Risk Management Toolbox

 Risk Parameters Estimation

 Estimate probability of default (PD) using various methods, including structural models, reduced-from models, historical credit rating migration, and other statistical approaches.
+Use the lifetime probability of default (PD) models to estimate the loss reserves based on a lifetime analysis conditioned on macroeconomic scenarios.
 Additionally, you can use Risk Management Toolbox to calculate concentration risk indices.

 Risk Management Toolbox VaR backtesting models include traffic light, binomial, Kupiec's, Christoffersen's, and Haas' tests.